 About Oregon’s Industry Clusters

 While the focus of the Oregon Business Plan is on traded sector industries, all businesses add to Oregon’s economic well being.
-Local businesses, those that sell their products and services exclusively or primarily to local customers, and who face little direct competition from out of state–add to the local quality of life, provide entrepreneurial opportunities for citizens, and can be the springboard to help launch traded sector clusters.
+Local businesses, which make up the majority of Oregon enterprises — often support traded sector companies, add to the local quality of life, and provide entrepreneurial opportunities for citizens.
+They can also grow into traded sector companies as they expand sales beyond their location.

 Clusters illustrate why place still matters in the global economy.
 Businesses thrive in particular locations because their network of local connections to a specially skilled local workforce and the availability of strong local suppliers in proximity to one another generates business advantages that can not easily be imitated or competed away by low cost competitors.

 The fact that businesses “cluster” may seem like a paradox in the age of the Internet.
 While many people have assumed that the emergence of the global economy has somehow diminished or reversed the importance of place—“in an information economy, anything can be anywhere,” it is asserted –careful studies have shown the reverse is true.
 Harvard Business School’s Michael Porter documented that the creation and maintenance of competitive advantage hinges most critically on clusters of highly competitive firms in a wide variety of industries in every developed country.